Antonio-Gabriel/setup_php_project/README.md

 And much more micro frameworks

 ## Features
-Tasks in process.
+Tasks in process and done.

 - [ ] configure doctrine for mysql and maybe postgres drive
-- [ ] configure template engine
+- [x] configure template engine
-- [ ] add pre-commit
+- [x] add pre-commit
 - [ ] add scrutinizer to continuos integration
-- [ ] finish configuration of slim
+- [x] finish configuration of slim
-- [ ] create a simple project for test
+- [x] create a simple project for test
+- [x] configure render view page
+- [x] configure containers of slim